swyxio/ai-notes/INFRA.md

 ## Distributed work

 - Petals "Swarm" network - https://github.com/bigscience-workshop/petals Run 100B+ language models at home, BitTorrent-style.
 Fine-tuning and inference up to 10x faster than offloading
+- https://github.com/hpcaitech/ColossalAI  Colossal-AI provides a collection of parallel components for you.
+We aim to support you to write your distributed deep learning models just like how you write your model on your laptop.
+We provide user-friendly tools to kickstart distributed training and inference in a few lines.

 ## Optimization